 Taxpayers may be able to claim a lifetime learning credit of up to \$2,000 for qualified education expenses paid for all students enrolled in eligible educational institutions.
-There is no limit on the number of years the lifetime learning credit can be claimed for each student.
-However, a taxpayer cannot claim American Opportunity Credit, Hope Credit and Lifetime Learning Credits for the same student in one year.
+There is no limit on the number of years the Lifetime Learning Credit can be claimed for each student.
+However, a taxpayer cannot claim the American Opportunity Credit and Lifetime Learning Credit for the same student in one year.
 If you pay qualified education expenses for more than one student in the same year, you can choose to take credits on a per-student, per-year basis.
 For more information on the Lifetime Learning Credit, please contact the Internal Revenue Service or your tax preparer.